-This will of course save you money (Yay!), but it will also save you time and energy.
-I love to shop at Kohl's, but I always wait until I get a 30% off coupon to shop for my kids clothes.
+This will, of course, save you money (Yay!), but it will also save you time and energy.
+I love to shop at Kohl’s, but I always wait until I get a 30% off coupon to shop for my kid’s clothes.
 Then, I make a list of what each of my children needs and make a big order.
 That also means that I only have to make one trip to the store to do my returns.
-Of course this gets me funny looks and sometimes grumpy salespeople, but I either ignore it, or lay the guilt trip on them about how I live with pain everyday and I have a handicap tag hanging from my rearview mirror to prove it.
+Of course, this gets me funny looks and sometimes grumpy salespeople, but I either ignore

-Kohl's is really my go to for my kids clothing.
+Kohl’s is really my go-to for my kid’s clothing.
 They have a great selection and the clothes are a nice quality.
-The coupons are great and you get "Kohl's Cash" during some promotions.
-I highly recommend Kohl's if you have one near you and NEVER pay full price for anything at Kohl's.
-There will always be another sale.
+The coupons are great and you get “Kohl’s Cash” during some promotions.
+I highly recommend Kohl’s if you have one near you and NEVER pay full price for anything at

 JcPenney’s is my next most favorite online store for kids clothing.
 I like the selection for elementary school size clothing the best.
 And JcPenney is “coupon crazy.”
 In fact, I am glad I shop JcPenney’s online more because every time I am in the store there are insanely long lines.